Stuffed Swiss Chard Rolls with Ricotta Cheese

 Cut off the hard part at the middle of the leafs.
 Place the hard parts in a medium shallow pot (should be oven proof) first.
 Cut the leaves in 2 or 3 depends how long they are to fill them.
 Use a teaspoon to put the ricotta filling on the leaf (picture).
 First fold over the top, then fold the two sides and roll to close it up.
 Line up all the rolls over the hard parts in the pot tightly.

 Pour 1/4 cup hot water in to the pot.
-Put the lid on.
-Turn the heat up to high first.
+Over, turn the heat up to high first.
 Then turn the heat down.
 Cook at low heat until all the water evaporates.
 Then pour the cream all over it.
 Preheat the oven to 400 F (200 C).
 Place the pot on the middle rack of the oven and cook it for about 10 more minutes.

 Meanwhile caramelized the onion with butter and olive oil.
 Pour all over the Stuffed Swiss Chard Rolls with Ricotta Cheese and serve while still warm.